 There is a default set of filters implemented.
 The available filters are explained in the following chapters.

 Every filter can have attributes.
 Some attributes are used from most of the filters.
 For some of these attributes default values are defined:

-Defined as the first child of the labelset-element it is applied to all timeseries, as a child of an label-element it is only applied to the timeserie the label corresponds to.
+Definitions as the first child of the labelset-element are applied to all timeseries, as a child of an label-element are applied only to the timeserie the label corresponds to.

 The filter-elements defining the filter charatericstics, can be used also as children of the label-elements in a plot sheet definition.

 <?xml version="1.0" encoding="iso-8859-1" ?> <Sheet name="Bilateral shoulder abdcution"> <Pages> <Page name="Mir 100" rows="4" columns="3"> ... <Diagram name="Height" column="1" row="1" xunit="%" yunit="mm" diagramDescriptionDown="down" diagramDescriptionUp="up" plane="" diagramType="xt" diagramTitle="Height"> <Label name="Height" label="Height"> <Filter name="dft" implName="default"/> </Label> </Diagram>

 A differentiation method, implemented by application of a 4-th order interpolation polynom (5 points) based on a sliding window with width 5.
 Thaś why the minimum trial length is five.

 |stepWidth||1/120 [s]||The time distance between succeeding frames in the unit seconds.||No|

 |samplingFrequency||120 [Hz]||The sampling frequency in the unit Hz as an alternative parameter to stepWidth.||No|